Hendrick Motorsports |

 News & Notes

-AT MARTINSVILLE: In 27 Cup starts at Martinsville (Va.)
-Speedway, Earnhardt has scored 10 top-five finishes, 14 top-10s and has led 868 laps.
-He has twice recorded his career-best runner-up finish at the Virginia short track behind the wheel of the No. 88 Chevrolet -- first in October 2008 and again in April 2011.
+AT MARTINSVILLE: In 28 Sprint Cup starts at Martinsville Speedway, Earnhardt has scored 10 top-five finishes, 15 top-10s and has led 868 laps.
+He recorded a career-best runner-up finish at the Virginia short track behind the wheel of the No. 88 Chevrolet in October 2008 and again in April 2011.

-PERSONAL BESTS: Earnhardt's 868 laps led at Martinsville are his personal best at a track.
+PERSONAL BEST: Earnhardt's 868 laps led at Martinsville are his personal best at a track.
 He has tallied 256 of those laps driving the No. 88 Chevrolet for Hendrick Motorsports.
-His 10 top-five finishes at Martinsville match his personal best at a track.
-He also has 10 top-five finishes at Daytona (Fla.)
-International Speedway and Talladega.

-SHORT TRACK STATS: In 84 Cup starts on short tracks, Earnhardt has recorded four wins, 26 top-five finishes and 40 top-10s.
-He has a 17.1 average starting position and an average finishing position of 12.9 on these racetracks.
+SHORT TRACK STATS: In 86 Cup starts on short tracks, Earnhardt has recorded four wins, one pole position, 26 top-five finishes and 41 top-10s.
+He has an average starting spot of 17.0 and an average finish of 13.0 on these racetracks.

-LAPS IN THE TOP 15: Earnhardt ranks third among drivers for laps run in the top 15 during the last 17 races at Martinsville behind teammates Johnson and Jeff Gordon.
-Earnhardt has spent 76.6 percent of all laps (6,533 of 8,534 laps) in the top 15 per NASCAR's loop statistics.
+LAPS IN THE TOP 15: Earnhardt ranks third among drivers for laps run in the top 15 during the last 18 races at Martinsville behind teammates Jimmie Johnson and Jeff Gordon.
+Earnhardt has spent 77.1 percent of all laps (6,963 of 9,034 laps) in the top 15 per NASCAR's loop statistics.

 CHASSIS CHOICE: Crew chief Steve Letarte will unload Hendrick Motorsports Chassis No. 88-789 for this weekend's race at Martinsville Speedway.
-Earnhardt first raced this chassis at Martinsville in April.
+Earnhardt most recently raced this chassis to an eighth-place finish at Martinsville last October.